FAQUpdated Thursday December 28, 2017 by PVGS Web Admin.

 Q: What are the preseason skill sessions?

 A: We offer these sessions as a way for your daughter to get ready for the upcoming season.
-We started them last season and had great success.
+We started them two seasons ago and have had great success.
 It is a way to add activities for your daughter before the season starts and help her learn our language and brush up on skills.
 It is an affordable way to take advantage of our professional training!

 Q: What are the dates and times again for the preseason sessions?

-A: For the fall season we are offering pitching and hitting.
-The dates are August 15th, 22nd, 29th and September 5th.
-Pitching is from 6pm-7pm, Hitting is from 7pm-8pm.
-These sessions will be on Field 1 at the softball fields at Davis Park.
+A: For the spring season we are offering Pitching OR Defense, and Hitting.
+You may choose to go to pitching one week and defense another.
+The dates are January 9th, 16th, 23rd, 30th and February 6th.
+Pitching and Defense are from 6pm-7pm, Hitting is from 7pm-8pm.
+These sessions will be on Field 2 at the softball fields at Davis Park.

 Q: When are games and how do I find the schedule?